Open-S2/s2json/s2json-spec/1.0.0/README.md

 ### 10.4.
 Geometry MValues

 A geometries M-Values are OPTIONAL.
-The M-Values size and length always watch the geometries coordinates length and size.
+The M-Values size and length always match the geometries coordinates length and size.
 For example, if the Geometry type is a `LineString` the M-Values is also a `LineString` in shape, and it's length matches the coordinates length.

 Example: